eljonny/TestCPP/README.md

 Both Release and Debug configurations support building the demo app, which you can enable by adding the following flag to `cmake`:
  - `-DCMAKE_DEMO_ENABLED=1`

+Both Release and Debug configurations support building with stack trace functionality with the folloeing flag:
+ - `-DTESTCPP_STACKTRACE_ENABLED`

 # Testing and Code Coverage